ARM-software/abi-aa/aapcs64-morello/aapcs64-morello.rst

     A capability value CV2 is said to be derived from a capability value CV1 when CV2 is a copy of CV1 with optionally removed permissions and/or optionally narrowed bounds (base increased or limit reduced).

+Pure-capability benchmark ABI
+    A variant of the normal pure-capability ABI to work around known limitations in the microarchitecture of the Morello implementation and more closely model the essential overheads of CHERI.
+See UCAM-CL-TR-986_ for more details of the motivation.

 More specific terminology is defined when it is first used.